 Glow Recipe – Avocado Melt Sleeping Mask

-Here’s another mask that is good, but I’m sad to say that this one isn’t the right one for me.
+Here’s another good mask, but I’m sad to say that this one isn’t the right one for me.

 I picked it up because it contains Polyhydroxy acids that are even gentler than Alpha hydroxy acids and work to gently buff away the dead skin cells from the surface of your skin while you sleep.